 Mook: But I did find something better: boiling hot water.

 Warlord: What are you going to do wi—

-Warlord: AAAAAAAAAAAAAAAHHH! (runs out of room and outside) I SURRENDER!
-I AM THE GENERAL!
+Warlord: AAAAAAAAAAAAAAAHHH! (runs out of the room and towards the fighting) I SURRENDER!
+I AM THE GENERAL—

 - The Obama sketches with his anger translator, Luther.